-Meloxicam: What Is It?
+What Is Meloxicam?

-In some circles, people are finding out that Meloxicam could be a safer alternative to opioid painkillers, specifically because the former medication is not addictive.
-If you have a chronic pain issue, have had surgery, or have another problem for which you require painkillers, you might want to ask your doctor about Meloxicam as an alternative to opioids.
+In some circles, people are finding out that meloxicam could be a safer alternative to opioid painkillers, specifically because the former medication is not addictive.
+If you have a chronic pain issue, have had surgery, or have another problem for which you require painkillers, you might want to ask your doctor about meloxicam as an alternative to opioids.

 Side Effects of Meloxicam